sanand0/til/til.md

   - API access from model providers will shrink.
 Selling tokens is not a viable business model given lowering costs
 - 20 Mar 2025.
 Andrej Karpathy's note taking mechanism is similar to mine, except I use Microsoft TODO.
 [Ref](https://x.com/karpathy/status/1902503836067229803)
   - I have 3 categories.
 Things I learnt, which I just note.
 Things to explore, which I can delegate, defer, drop, or do at any time.
 Things to do, which are the hardest and pile up.
 - 19 Mar 2025.
-OpenAI now supports [PDFs natively in the API](https://platform.openai.com/docs/guides/pdf-files?api-mode=chat).
-(Gemini has done so for a while)
-- 19 Mar 2025.
 The `huggingface_hub` cache-system uses symlinks by default to efficiently store duplicated files.
 To support symlinks on Windows, you either need to [activate Developer Mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) or to run Python as an administrator.
 - 19 Mar 2025.
 In Windows, you can enable offline files for any SMB share via: Control Panel → Sync Center → Manage offline files and turn on the feature.
 Then, in File Explorer, right‑click the mapped network folder or drive and select "Always available offline."
 - 18 Mar 2025.
 Anger is a trigger for change.
 "Either change yourself or the environment, else you'll be uncomfortable."